 The puzzles in the rooms and the difficulty of the rooms vary dramatically from room to room, so each room feels unique and exciting.
 Moreover, over time some of the themed rooms are replaced with new rooms, so there is always a new puzzle to try.

 None of the rooms of the rooms at the Escape Manor I’ve done thus far have been scary, which is a theme other escape rooms aim for.
 While the theme might be to escape a murderer or even the devil, the rooms are rather family friendly in design.
 It is worth noting that some of the rooms have had tight spaces or very dark rooms, so if you have fear of either it might be worth contacting the Escape Manor directly to suggest a room that would be best for your team.

 I’m a huge fan of The Escape Manor, and I always have had an amazing time as escape rooms make for a great building team activity.
 Often the various types of clues or puzzles showcase various people’s strengths and allow everyone to collaborate in a fun clue solving game.

 I highly recommend trying any of the puzzle rooms, I personally find the Brewery and The Outlaw Saloon to be the easiest rooms, but they were also my least favorite, as despite being fun the rooms were not as impressive in design compared to other rooms like Darkness.

 So far I’ve tried 10 rooms (some of which have been retired) including Beau’s Brewery, Darkness, The Lab, The Outlaw Saloon, Wine Cellar, The Extraction, The Heist, The Magician’s Studio, Psycho and The Tomb.
-Without question, Darkness was my favorite room, with The Lab and The Extraction being my next favorites as I found they were not only more challenging but the rooms were so amazing in their design where I left the room dazzled by the intricate room construction.
+Without question, Darkness was my favourite room, with The Lab and The Extraction being my next favourites as I found they were not only more challenging but the rooms were so amazing in their design where I left the room dazzled by the intricate room construction.